SebastianVaronCrews/5BAcademy/README.md

 "Buy the truth, and sell it not; also wisdom, and instruction, and understanding."
 -Proverbs 23:23 (KJB)

-Start your online learning platform with 5BAcademy.
+Start your online learning platform (or fit the project to your needs I guess).

 *FEATURES*: